PlumCantaloupe/circlesxr/README.md

   <a-entity circles-button circles-sendpoint="target:#checkpoint_far;" position="0 0 0" rotation="0 0 0" scale="1 1 1"></a-entity>
   ```

 - [circles-sphere-env-map](https://github.com/PlumCantaloupe/circlesxr/blob/master/src/components/circles-sphere-env-map.js): In the [Physical-Based Rendering (PBR)](https://marmoset.co/posts/basic-theory-of-physically-based-rendering/) workflow of A-frame, any "metal" objects will reflect their environment.
 To make sure metal objects are not reflecting black we must set a [environment map](https://www.reindelsoftware.com/Documents/Mapping/Mapping.html).
 A common format is to use a [spherical-environment map](https://www.zbrushcentral.com/t/100-free-spherical-environment-maps-200-sky-backgrounds-1000-textures/328672), and this component allows you to add a spherical-env-map to any model.
 In particular, [gltf models](https://github.com/aframevr/aframe/blob/master/docs/components/gltf-model.md).
 If not using gltf models you may use the standard A-Frame [material component](https://github.com/aframevr/aframe/blob/master/docs/components/material.md).
-If while using gltf models you would like to affect some other material properties i.e, transparency please use the [circles-material-override](https://github.com/PlumCantaloupe/circlesxr/blob/master/src/components/circles-material-override.js) component.
+If while using gltf models you would like to affect some other material properties, i.e, transparency, please consider the [circles-material-override](https://github.com/PlumCantaloupe/circlesxr/blob/master/src/components/circles-material-override.js) component.

   | Property        | Type            | Description                                               | Default Value        |
   |-----------------|-----------------|-----------------------------------------------------------|----------------------|